No Roads Education Trek

 At first, every adventure is always about ourselves and what we want from it.
 Then you realise that there are others out there amongst us that need our help.
-During World War 2, the Papuan New Guineans were there to help in Australia’s time of need.
+During World War II, the people of Papua New Guinea were there to help in Australia’s time of need.
 Affectionately known as the Fuzzy Wuzzy Angels, they fought beside us and supported our Australian soldiers, carrying our sick and injured to safety.
 Now is their time of need.

 A developing country, PNG needs support and an improved standard of education is a vital key to helping them.
 This group of amazing people answered the call to help those living along the Kokoda Track, to provide help where it is needed most.

 Currently in PNG, only 2% of students that begin school go onto to finish year 12.
 This shocking figure results in a poor literacy rate with only 60% of the adult population able to read and write.
 The statistics are worse in remote regions where there is limited access to support.
 No Roads Education gathered extensive data over the past 18 months to ensure that what was delivered met the identified needs of the teachers working in schools along the Kokoda Track.
 Coming through very clearly, professional development was identified as their greatest need.